 We or our affiliates may from time to time seek to repurchase or retire the Notes through cash purchases, in open market purchases, privately negotiated transactions, tender offers, or otherwise.
-Such repurchases, will depend on prevailing market conditions, our and their liquidity, contractual restrictions, and other factors.
+Such repurchases, if any, will depend on prevailing market conditions, our and their liquidity, contractual restrictions, and other factors.
 The amounts involved may be material.
-During the fourth quarter of 2022, we repurchased $\in$ 38 million aggregate principal amount of the Notes in open market purchases.
+During the fourth quarter of 2022, we repurchased \notin 38 million aggregate principal amount of the Notes in open market purchases.
+We may resell such Notes at any time based on our working capital requirements, market conditions and other factors.